 Our term loans and notes do not have maintenance covenants.
 The earliest maturity of our term loans and notes is the second quarter of 2026.
-The Eighth Amendment to our Revolving Credit Facility permits a maximum leverage through December 31, 2024 of 5.0 times the two-year average earnings before interest, taxes, depreciation and amortization (EBITDA) as defined by our credit agreement.
+The Eighth Amendment to our Revolving Credit Facility, which matures in the first quarter of 2026, permits a maximum leverage through December 31, 2024 of 5.0 times the two-year average earnings before interest, taxes, depreciation and amortization (EBITDA) as defined by our credit agreement.
 The maximum leverage covenant steps down to 4.75 times through September 30, 2025, and then steps down to 4.50 times thereafter.
-As of March 31, 2024, we were in compliance with our financial covenants.
+As of June 30, 2024, we were in compliance with our financial covenants.